gelnior/newebe/README.rst

 our privacy.
 Newebe aims to solve this problem by providing a social tool you host at your home and that connects directly with your contacts.

-And no Newebe is not like the diaspora, it is thinked distributed in a peer-2-peer manner : it is designed to be self-hosted.
-It does not require any 3rd party server.
+Before you ask, Newebe is not like Diaspora, it is thinked distributed in a peer-2-peer manner : it is designed to be self-hosted and does not require 3rd party server.

 Installation Instructions